 Purpose and History

 The Village Club Foundation takes pride in promoting philanthropy in the form of grants that further educational, cultural, and human services in the Oakland, Wayne and Macomb tri-county area of Michigan.
-Grants to area organizations have totaled over one million dollars since the foundation was established in 1983.
+Grants to area organizations have totaled $3.7 million since the Foundation was established in 1983.

 The Village Club Foundation is the philanthropic arm of The Village Club, Bloomfield Hills, Michigan.
 The foundation's purpose is to further educational, cultural and civic activities; to promote philanthropic projects; and to operate for the good of the community.
 We work to enrich other nonprofit organizations to make a difference in the lives of individuals, families, organizations and communities.